abinit/abinit/doc/tutorial/eph4isotc.md

 !!! note

-  It is worth stressing that there is another important contribution to the phonon lifetimes induced by non-harmonic terms in the expansion of the Born-Oppenheimer energy surface around the equilibrium point.
+    It is worth stressing that there is another important contribution to the phonon lifetimes induced by **non-harmonic** terms in the expansion of the Born-Oppenheimer energy surface around the equilibrium point.
-  In the many-body language these non-harmonic leads to phonon-phonon scattering processes that can give a substantial contribution to the total linewidths.
+    In the many-body language these non-harmonic leads to phonon-phonon scattering processes that can give a substantial contribution.
     In the rest of the tutorial, however, non-harmonic terms will be ignored and we will be mainly focusing on the computation of the imaginary part of the phonon self-energy $\Pi$ in the harmonic approximation.

-At the level of the implementation, the integration of the double delta can be performed either with the tetrahedron scheme or by replacing the Dirac delta with a Gaussian of finite width.
+At the level of the implementation, the integration of the double delta can be performed either with the tetrahedron scheme or by replacing the Dirac distribution with a Gaussian of finite width $\sigma$.
 The integration algorithm is defined by [[eph_intmeth]].
-If the Gaussian method is selected, one can choose between fixed broadening specified by the user ([[eph_fsmear]] > 0) or an adaptive scheme (activated when [[eph_fsmear]] < 0) in which the Gaussian broadening is automatically computed from the electron group velocities [[cite:Li2015]].
+If the Gaussian method is selected ([[eph_intmeth == 1), one can choose between a constant broadening specified by the user in Hartree ([[eph_fsmear]] > 0) or an adaptive scheme (activated when [[eph_fsmear]] < 0) in which the broadening is automatically computed from the electron group velocities.
+In this case, the broadening depends of the electronic state ($\sigma_\nk$).
+See [[cite:Li2015]] for more detail.

 !!! important